GoogleChrome/inert-polyfill/README.md

 - Some browsers (Firefox) don't support emulating tab events, so positive values of `tabIndex` may be ignored
   - Avoid relying on a specific tab order
 - Inert elements at the very start or end of a page may prevent tab access to the browser's chrome
-- Elements within an inert element may still receive intermediate `focus` and `blur` events
+- While tabbing over inert elements, inner elements may still receive intermediate `focus` and `blur` events

 Other limitations include-